 Skip to Content

-One of our favorite cities in England, the Georgian gem of Bath is known for lots of fun things to do year-round, but it is a particular standout during the holidays.
+One of our favorite cities in England, the Georgian gem of Bath is outstanding during the holidays.
 For two weeks each year, the squares and streets transform into the Bath Christmas market—a citywide festival of food, entertainment, gifts, and holiday decorations.
-When we decided to visit England in December, returning to Bath was a must.
+And that just scratches the surface of what to see in the city this time of year.

 Several market stalls